HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   ) }}</figcaption>
 </figure>

 Except for desktop at the 25th percentile, median specificity values are exactly the same as last year, remaining constant over the past two years.
-These values indicate the  flattened specificity created by methodologies such as BEM.
+These values indicate the  flattened specificity created by methodologies such as <a href="https://en.bem.info/methodology/quick-start/" hreflang="en">BEM</a>.

 ### Pseudo-classes and -elements